 The outbreak of COVID-19 has left tons of Americans sitting inside their homes, twiddling their thumbs.
 While there are tons of people working from home, it still doesn’t consume their whole day.
 The bottom line is people have a lot more time on their hands than they previously didn’t have.

 With all this extra time on our hands, there has never been a more perfect time for some routine home maintenance.
 Since you shouldn’t leave your home and encounter others, this is a perfect use of your time!

-Think of it as your routine check-up do the doctors office every year.
+Think of it as your routine check-up do the doctor’s office every year.
 You don’t go because something is wrong, you go to ensure your body is healthy, foreseeing any problems.
-Regular home maintenance is no different; inspecting your home, its appliances and its systems (HVAC, plumbing, electrical) is crucial.
+Regular home maintenance is no different; inspecting your home, its appliances and its systems (HVAC, plumbing, electrical) are crucial.
 It’s all about catching any possible problems that can cause a massive headache down the road.
 Would you rather seal a crack in your foundation today or call a damage restoration company when your basement floods 4 months later??

 Replacing filters or flushing certain systems will extend their life AND help them run more efficiently, thus lowering your utility bills.

 Here are a few things you can do around your home that require no human contact!